How are new moms coping with the pandemic?

 It was difficult for sure.
 No baby shower and solo doctor's appointments.

-Tomko said thin twice before offering up how you would do things during a pandemic with a baby.
+Tomko said think twice before offering up how you would do things during a pandemic with a baby.

 West Boca Medical Center OBGYN Dr. Alan Patterson reminds his patients to watch for signs after birth.

-"Moms that don’t care about themselves, aren’t that interested in their baby, not breast feeding well and don’t want to call lactation consultant," said Dr. Patterson.
+"Moms that don't care about themselves, aren’t that interested in their baby, not breastfeeding well and don't want to call lactation consultant," said Patterson.
 "In these times, where people are more isolated, some people will have more of an issue with that than possibly at other times."

-He said focus on staying healthy and find creative way to see family and friends.
+He said focus on staying healthy and find creative ways to see family and friends.

 "Do a video conference like we are doing right now.
 Eventually, they will be able to see the baby, but anybody that wants to be selfish just to see the baby, it is not worth it.
 They can see the baby eventually but it only takes one person to come in with COVID," he explained.